Xopabyteh/Seminary_PrimirestSharp/README.md

 This is my Seminary work for mensa gymnázium `Sexta 2023 - Septima 2025`.
 The project is built with clean architecture and some DDD concepts in mind.
-But i am the only one working on the project and i am my own domain expert, so i'm just using portions of DDD.
+But i am the only one working on the project... so i'm just using the code portions of DDD.

 ### Features
  - [x] Ordering through primirest 🥓